Collecting and Protecting Human Rights Data in Guatemala (1991-2013)

 On May 10, 2013, Gen. Ríos was found guilty of genocide and crimes against humanity and sentenced to 80 years in prison.
 It was the first time ever that a former head of state was found guilty of genocide in his own country.
 This New York Times article provides coverage.
 On May 20, 2013, Guatemala’s Constitutional Court threw out the genocide conviction and prison sentence of Gen. Ríos.
 (This article and this article explain.)

 In September 2013, Patrick Ball testified in a Guatemalan court in the trial of Colonel Héctor Rafael Bol de la Cruz for the 1984 kidnapping and disappearance of Fernando Garcia, a student union leader.
 He was convicted and sentenced to 40 years in prison.
-(This Reuters article provides some detail, and this National Security Archive story explains the contributions made by Patrick Ball and Daniel Guzmán.)

 In March 2018, Patrick Ball testified in the re-trial of General José Efraín Ríos Montt and the re-trial of chief of military intelligence José Mauricio Rodríguez Sánchez for the crimes of genocide and crimes against humanity against the Maya Ixil population.
 In a split decision, Rodríguez Sánchez was acquitted.
 Ríos Montt died less than a month after the re-trial, in April 2018, and the court closed the case against him.